decorte-future-industries-ltd/api-documentation/README.md

 ## Swagger Documentation
 For a more detailed and interactive specification of the API requests and responses, please refer to our Swagger documentation.
 This resource provides a comprehensive overview of all endpoints, request parameters, response schemas, and allows you to test the API directly from your browser.
-You can access the Swagger documentation at:
+You can access the Swagger documentation at: https://decorte-future-industries-ltd.github.io/api-documentation/
-[INSERT SWAGGER LINK HERE]

 ## Typical Flow Diagram